Lounge Review

 • You might be able to buy access to this lounge through the Qantas Lounge Pass scheme.

-The entrance floor to the Qantas lounge is dominated by a bar, which has a small self-service food area at one end with cold options.
+The entrance floor to the Qantas lounge is dominated by a bar with a small self-service food area at one end and cold options.
 There are plenty of seating options around the bar.
 There’s counter seating with stools on one side and a lower counter with regular seats more suited to dining.

 Photograph of cold food options on the lower floor at the Qantas Lounge

-Along the far wall there’s regular table seating, and at the back end of this floor there’s a handful of tables, most are suited for couples but some have space for four people.
+Along the far wall, there are dining tables and seating, and at the back end of this floor, there’s a handful of tables; most are suited for couples, but some have space for four people.
 This section has windows that let in some natural light.
-There’s a fairly limited view out of them, they face the exterior of the terminal.
-The second-floor gives you a much better view.
+There’s a fairly limited view out of them; they face the exterior of the terminal.
+The second floor gives you a much better view.

 This is a split-level lounge.
-A grand staircase takes you from the relatively small first floor up to a much bigger second floor.
+A grand staircase leads from the relatively small first floor to a much bigger second floor.

 Second floor at the Qantas Lounge